ndolidzee/pearpass-utils-password-check/README.md

 - [pearpass-lib-ui-react-native-components](https://github.com/tetherto/pearpass-lib-ui-react-native-components) - A library of React Native UI components for PearPass
 - [pearpass-lib-ui-react-components](https://github.com/noxtton/pearpass-lib-ui-react-components) - A library of React UI components for PearPass
 - [tether-dev-docs](https://github.com/tetherto/tether-dev-docs) - Documentations and guides for developers

+## License

+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](./LICENSE) file for details.